UAlaska-IT/chef_run_recorder/README.md

 ## Purpose

-Adds a chef-handler that creates three files that record the state of the last run.
+Adds a chef-handler that creates files that record the state of the last run.
+These files are intended to be easily discovered and used by external scripts, e.g. Message of the Day, and so have simple formats.
+Most files contain a single string.

 1. Node name
-1. Current timestamp
+1. Current timestamp, a single integer representing seconds since epoch
-1. Success flag
+1. Success flag, either 'true' or 'false'

-These files are intended to be easily discovered and used by external scripts, e.g. Message of the Day.
+1. Exception text, or 'none' for success

 ## Requirements